piyush97/piyush97/README.md

 - 📚 I'm currently a Master's of Computer Science student at UWin
 - 📹 I teach people web development on <a href="https://www.youtube.com/channel/UCK8jrKCxTyhrDcF_pHLgWSw">Youtube </a>
 - 😉 Known for converting your markdown to markup!
-- 🌱 Current Tech stack: JAM Stack 🔥
+- 🌱 Current Tech stack: Microsoft Stack 🔥
 - 👯 I’m looking to collaborate with other Open Source Developers
 - ⚡ Fun fact: I love to pass my time learning about economics
 - 💬 Ask me about anything, I am happy to help